 Each superior court and county is jointly required to report to the Judicial Council the performance and best practices of the cooperative superior court and county collection program pursuant to Penal Code section 1463.010.

 The Collections Reporting Template is an Excel spreadsheet comprising contact and other information as well as program, performance, and annual financial reporting information.
 For your reference, also provided below are links to instructions for completing the Collections Reporting Template and a glossary of terms used in the template.

 How to Report

-The Collections Reporting Template is due to the Judicial Council on or before September 1, 2009 and annually thereafter.
-The Collections Reporting Template may be e-mailed to the AOC Enhanced Collections Unit at firstname.lastname@example.org, faxed to 818-558-3112, or mailed to the address below.
-The Financial Annual Report must be signed by the authorized court and county representative, and may be e-mailed to email@example.com or mailed to the address below.
+The Collections Reporting Template is due to the Judicial Council on or before September 1 on an annual basis.
+The Collections Reporting Template may be sent to the Judicial Council Finance’s Funds and Revenue Unit via email, fax, or U.S. mail (see contact information below).
+The Annual Financial Report must be signed by the authorized court and county representatives.

 2255 North Ontario Street, Suite 220